Same Day or Next Day Appointments Available

 Treatments for toe pain and injuries vary and may include shoe inserts, padding, taping, medicines, injections, and in some cases, surgery.
 If you believe that you have broken a toe, please see a podiatrist as soon as possible.

-If you have any questions please contact our offices located in Corpus Christi, and Laredo, TX .
+If you have any questions please contact our office located in Corpus Christi, TX .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.

 Bunions are large bony bumps at the base of the big toe.
 Medically known as hallux valgus, a bunion is a misalignment of the metatarsophalangeal joint, or big toe joint.
 The misalignment will generally worsen with time if left untreated.